abh1hi/app-backend-69011/blueprint.md

 *   **Routing:** Client-side routing with `vue-router`, including protected routes.
 *   **State Management:**
     *   **Pinia:** The official state management library for Vue.js, used to manage the state of the property being created.
+    *   **Centralized User State:** A new `user` store (`src/stores/user.ts`) has been created to manage the user's authentication state.
+This provides a single source of truth for the user's data and eliminates redundant API calls.
+    *   **Optimized Data Fetching & Caching:**
+        *   **List Caching:** The `property` store (`src/stores/property.ts`) caches lists of properties (e.g., for "My Properties", "Featured Properties").
+The `useInfiniteScroll` composable leverages this cache to avoid refetching lists of data.
+        *   **Individual Property Caching:** The store also caches individual property details.
+When a user visits a property page, the data is fetched once and then served from the cache on subsequent visits, making navigation back to the same property instantaneous.
 *   **Responsive Navigation:**
     *   A collapsible sidebar for desktop users.
     *   A bottom navigation bar for mobile users.